Goguryeo: Culture

 The culture of Goguryeo was shaped by its climate, religion, and the tense society that people dealt with due to the numerous wars Goguryeo waged.

-The Book of Sui (Volume 81) recorded: "The customs, laws and clothes of Goguryeo, Baekje and Silla are generally identical."
+The Book of Sui (Volume 81) recorded: "The customs, laws and clothes of Goguryeo, Paekche and Silla are generally identical."

 Attributed with the earliest kimchi, the Goguryeo people were skilled at fermenting and widely consumed fermented food.

 Singing and dancing played an important part in Goguryeo society, a legacy that, according to Kim Hunggyu, continues to this day in modern Korean society.

 The practice of matrilocality in Korea started in the Goguryeo period, continued through the Goryeo period and ended in the early Joseon period.
 The Korean saying that when a man gets married, he is "entering jangga" (the house of his father-in-law), stems from the Goguryeo period.

 Goguryeo held an annual national seokjeon (stone battle) attended by the king himself.
 Originally a product of the warlike Goguryeo period, seokjeon gradually evolved into a widely enjoyed pastime during the more peaceful Goryeo and Joseon periods.

 The Korean tradition of mothers eating seaweed after birth originated in Goguryeo.
 The Korean word for seaweed, miyeok, originated in Goguryeo.

 Goguryeo lies a thousand li to the east of Liaodong, being contiguous with Joseon and Yemaek on the south, with Okjeo on the east, and with Buyeo on the north.
 They make their capital below Hwando.
 With a territory perhaps two thousand li on a side, their households number three myriads.
 They have many mountains and deep valleys and have no plains or marshes.
 Accommodating themselves to mountain and valley, the people make do with them for their dwellings and food.
 With their steep-banked rivers, they lack good fields; and though they plow and till energetically, their efforts are not enough to fill their bellies; their custom is to be sparing of food.
 They like to build palaces...
 By temperament the people are violent and take delight in brigandage...
 As an old saying of the Dongyi would have it, they are a separate branch of the Buyeo.
 And indeed there is much about their language and other things they share with the Buyeo, but in temperament and clothing there are differences.

 Their people delight in singing and dancing.
 In villages throughout the state, men and women gather in groups at nightfall for communal singing and games.
 They have no great storehouses, each family keeping its own small store...
 They rejoice in cleanliness, and they are good at brewing alcohol.
 When they kneel in obeisance, they extend one leg; in this they differ from the Buyeo.
 In moving about on foot they all run...
 In their public gatherings they all wear colorfully brocaded clothing and adorn themselves with gold and silver.